Category: Overview

 Conclusion

 This framework is what has worked for me to bring order to chaos.
-It forces you to be disciplined about your thinking.
-You can’t just hand-wave the strategy if you have to write it down in a box that sits between Goals and Initiatives.
+It pushes you to be disciplined about your thinking.
+You can’t just hand-wave the strategy if you need to write it down in a box that sits between Goals and Initiatives.

 What do you think?
 Does your team have a clear path from Mission to Action?
 Comments are gladly welcome.